This posts explains about data serialization formats, that are markup languages that focus on data itself rather than text format.

 Apache Thrift

-Apache Thrift was developed originally by Facebook and then donated to the Apache Foundation.
+Apache Thrift was originally developed originally by Facebook and then donated to the Apache Foundation.

 Apache Avro